MO-RISE/porla-nmea/README.md

 ## What

-This extension provides functionality to handle ~~NMEA0183~~ and NMEA2000 data
+This extension provides functionality to handle ~~NMEA0183~~, NMEA2000 and LWE450 data

 ### Built-in functionality

-N/A
+* `lwe450` - Support for interfacing (listening/sending) to LWE450 multicast networks

 ### 3rd-party tools